-All courses are fully accredited.
-Enrollment is fast and easy via MSU LIfelong Education.
-MSU’s Lifelong Education Program requires no application fee, no entrance exam, and no book purchases.
+Enrollment is fast and easy through MSU Lifelong Education.
+MSU’s Lifelong Education Program requires no application fee, no college transcripts, and no entrance exam.

 A typical course will detail the food regulation practices of a specific subject area such as Codex Alimentarius, or provide a detailed examination of the food laws and regulatory practices of a specific country or region such as the United States, European Union, Latin America, Canada, and Asia.